Who can play?

 No problem!
 We will help you learn.
 Skating is a very important part of the game so we do recommend taking skating lessons at your local rink to help get in extra practice.
 Some rinks even offer adaptive lessons!
 We've also compiled a number of skills tutorials for when you want to practice on your own or with a friend.

 We've got a handy picture here for all of the basics.
 You will want a white or green practice jersey to start.
 We will give you 1 pair of MSH Wild socks, 1 white MSH Wild jersey and 1 green MSH Wild jersey from MSH.

 That's a lot of equipment, I don't know that I can afford it all.

 We can help!
 We collect a bunch of donated gear in various sizes to help you get started.
 However, for safety, you should go get properly fitted and buy your own new certified helmet.
 Having an up to date, certified helmet ensures your noggin is safe!
 You should also consider getting fitted and buy your own skates.
 If you need help, you can contact Coach Jerry and he will help get you going.

 How do you put on all this gear?

 Here is a handy video to get you going.
 Arrive 30-60minutes early to practices and games to give yourself plenty of time to put on gear and tie skates.

-President/ New Team & Player Development
+Founding Board Member/New Team & Player Development